Primula veris L.

 Bloom Time: Spring

 Primula veris is a semi-evergreen perennial plant with a rosette of green, up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide leaves.
-The rosettes grow up to 10 inches (25 cm) tall with an equal width.
-Flowers are fragrant, deep yellow, bell-shaped, and appear in clusters of up to 30 blooms in spring.
-Each flower is up to 0.6 inches (1.5 cm) across.
+The rosettes grow up to 10 inches (25 cm) tall and are nearly equal in diameter.
+Flowers are fragrant, deep yellow, and appear in clusters of up to 30 in spring.
+They are bell-shaped and up to 0.6 inches (1.5 cm) across.

 How to Grow and Care